okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 <ApiLifecycle access="ie" />

-The Entity risk score condition object specifies a particular level of risk for the Entity risk policy rule.
+The entity risk score condition object specifies a particular level of risk for the entity risk policy rule.
 The object is specified as `entityRisk`.

 | Parameter | Description              | Data Type | Required |
 | ---       | ---                      | ---       | ---      |